abhipraydhoble/Project-StudentApp/Kubernetes/readme.md

 ---

 ## ☸️ 2.
 Create EKS Cluster
-- Use the AWS Console or CLI to create an EKS Cluster.
 - **Wait 15–20 minutes** for the cluster to become active.
-- Ensure the worker nodes are created and joined to the cluster.
+- Ensure the worker nodes are created.

 ---

 ## 🛢️ 3.
 Create RDS (MariaDB) Database
 - Go to RDS Console → Create Database.
 - Select **MariaDB** as the engine.
-- Make sure the DB is created **in the same VPC** as your EKS cluster.
+- Make sure the DB is **Connected to Worker Node** created **in the same VPC** as your EKS cluster

 ---